 The documents required for NRO account are also listed below.

-NRIs should begin by checking the eligibility criteria and then arrange the necessary documents when they have decided to apply for an NRO account, to make the application process hassle free.
+NRIs should begin by checking the eligibility criteria and then arrange the necessary documents when they have decided to apply for an NRO account, to make the application process hassle-free.

 Typically, financial institutions offer quite a few types of savings and investment options under this type of account.
 It includes savings or current accounts, as well as term deposits like FD, and even recurring deposit accounts.

 While recurring deposit accounts offer a high return, the return on fixed deposit accounts is the highest.
-In case dependent family members undertake frequent withdrawal of funds deposited in such accounts, a savings account is the best option.
-While choosing the best NRO account, investors should compare the interest offered by different financial institutions.
+In case dependent family members undertake a frequent withdrawal of funds deposited in such accounts, a savings account is the best option.
+When choosing the best NRO account, investors should compare the interest offered by different financial institutions.

 An NRO account is taxed at 30% of the total income accrued in India, as per the Income Tax Act of 1961.
-Additionally, a cess at 3% is applicable on the overall tax liability.
+Additionally, a cess at 3% is applicable to the overall tax liability.
 Interest earned through such accounts is also taxable.
 Nonetheless, under Section 80TTA, interest income under Rs.
 10,000 waivered, while NRIs reporting a total earning higher than the stipulated interest income is taxed.

 Apart from NRO, there are 2 more types of NRI accounts.
 This includes NRE and FCNR accounts.
-Difference between such accounts should be taken into account for a clear understanding of the facilities provided by various NRI accounts available in India.
+Differences between such accounts should be taken into account for a clear understanding of the facilities provided by various NRI accounts available in India.